Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Abstract

 \section{Abstract}

-Training cooperative agents in sparse-reward scenarios poses significant challenges for multi-agent reinforcement learning (MARL).
-Without clear feedback on actions at each step in sparse-reward setting, previous methods struggle with precise credit assignment among agents and effective exploration.
-In this paper, we introduce a novel method to deal with both credit assignment and exploration problems in reward-sparse domains.
-Accordingly, we propose an algorithm that calculates the Influence Scope of Agents (ISA) on states by taking specific value of the dimensions/attributes of states that can be influenced by individual agents.
-The mutual dependence between agents' actions and state attributes are then used to calculate the credit assignment and to delimit the exploration space for each individual agent.
-We then evaluate ISA in a variety of sparse-reward multi-agent scenarios.
-The results show that our method significantly outperforms the state-of-art baselines \footnote{The code is open-sourced at: https://github.com/shan0126/ISA}.
+Recent advances in multi-agent deep reinforcement learning (MADRL) have achieved strong performance in various scenarios.
+However, training cooperative policies in sparse-reward scenarios remains a major challenge for MADRL due to the unfocused exploration and ambiguous credit assignment.
+In this paper, we introduce Influence Scope of Agents (ISA), an algorithm that leverages agents' influence for efficient policy training.
+By evaluating the mutual dependence between agents' actions and states, it automatically learns the scope of state dimensions (attributes) that can be influenced by individual agents.
+These influence scopes are then used to focus agents' exploration on their controllable aspects of the environment and to calculate credit assignment among agents according to their influence.
+We evaluate ISA in a variety of sparse-reward multi-agent scenarios.
+The results show that our method significantly outperforms state-of-the-art baselines\footnote{The code has been open-sourced at \url{https://github.com/shan0126/ISA/tree/main} }.